-You will be greeted by by the staff at Perth Eye Hospital upon arrival and begin the admission process prior to being taken to the laser suite for your procedure.
+You will be greeted by by the staff at the specialist laser clinic upon arrival and begin the admission process prior to being taken to the laser suite for your procedure.
 The admission process consists of confirming information and going through your post-operative eye drop regime.
 The eye drops are very important as they fend off the risk of infection, combat dry eye and settle any inflammation caused which is to be expected following ASA.
 You will also be given strong pain relief tablets to take as necessary after the procedure or before bed.

-Once your ASA procedure is complete, you will be brought to the comfortable recovery area to rest for a brief period.
-You will be given some light refreshments and an opportunity to relax.
+Once your ASA procedure is complete, you will be brought to the comfortable recovery area to relax.
 Before you are given the all clear to head home, Dr Furness will see you once more to have a final look at your eye(s) and an opportunity to ask any questions that may have arisen.
 Questions are rare as we ensure our patients are fully equipped with knowledge about their procedure, aftercare, do’s and don’ts and general expectations prior to the day of surgery.

 Once you are discharged, you should travel straight home.
 We recommend a friend or family member be available for the first night following surgery for extra assistance with eye drops and support.
 It is not advisable to drive until Dr Furness has confirmed you have reached driving standards.
 This will likely occur at your 3 day post-operative visit when your bandage contact lenses will be removed.
 To put your mind at ease, you are given Dr Furness’ mobile number for out of office hours for any queries or concerns you may have.

-You will be provided with an eye drop medication chart at Perth Eye Hospital and your post-operative eye drops.
+You will be provided with an eye drop medication chart and your post-operative eye drops on the day of surgery.
 It is important these are taken as recommended as they will minimise healing time and improve comfort in your eyes.
 We recommend that you wear non-prescription sunglasses when outdoors for the first couple of weeks following surgery as a temporary side effect of your procedure may be light sensitivity.
 Sunglasses will also help to keep any dust that may be present in the air from getting into your eyes and causing further dryness and / or irritation.

 You should avoid rubbing your eyes following your procedure.
 So that you can avoid rubbing your eyes in your sleep, the hospital will provide you with clear plastic eye shields to wear for the first 5 nights after your procedure whilst the flap heals and secures itself back in place.
 Avoid getting any water in the eyes for the first couple of weeks after your laser eye treatment.
 It is common for people to squeeze their eyes closed after surgery when eyes are itchy or when bathing.
 Please avoid squeezing the eyes closed.
 Itchy eyes are caused by dryness which is the most common side effect following laser eye surgery and a lubricating eye drop can be used to improve comfort.